AshisRaj/Blog-Post/README.md

 1. Edit `config\keys.js`.
 2. Change `smtpConfig=>auth` with your gmail account email id and password.
 3. Change `from:` with your gmail account email id in `regMailOptions,forgotMailOptions,resetMailOptions`.
+4. To disbale email, edit config/keys.js and set `disableEmailSending = "no"`.
 **Note** You have to edit your gmail acoount's setting in order to send mail from less secure application.
 [See this](https://support.google.com/accounts/answer/6010255?hl=en) for more details.
-To disbale email, edit config/keys.js and set `disableEmailSending = "no"`.

 ## Start
 1. Usual Mode start (code changes do not reflect on the fly) `node app.js`